 The ‘Play Sound’ option triggers the device to screech at its loudest.
 If the phone is on mute, the screen will flash instead.
-This one comes handy when you’ve misplaced your phone somewhere near.
+This one comes in handy when you’ve misplaced your phone somewhere near.

 ‘Lost Mode’ helps you flag your iPhone and lock it using a passcode.
-Additionally, there’s provision for finders to contact you directly on the device if they happen to chance upon it.
+Additionally, there’s a provision for finders to contact you directly on the device if they happen to chance upon it.

 2. Disabling Siri while the screen is locked

 Despite all the hype, Siri rests far away from being a worthy personal assistant, unless you choose to disable it while your phone is locked.
 Although Siri has been designed in a way to help your life become easy, it can give out your personal information when it’s free to be accessed from the lock screen of your phone.

 Make sure you keep Siri deactivated to be used from the lock screen, and don’t wake up to the favorite “Hey Siri” command.

 Remember, Siri is able to communicate with just about anyone and not just the owner of the device.
 Such a situation can be threatening for all the information and sensitive data that you have stored on the phone.

 If you are not using Siri often then it is recommended to turn it off on the lock screen, making your iPhone safe and private.